Who is at Risk?

 The SafeBeat Initiative offers heart screening programs to a variety of populations.

 Young people want to grow and learn and play without care or limitation, and you want to do everything you can to nurture and protect them based on what you know.
 The facts speak for themselves.
-More than 5,000 active and apparently healthy young Americans die every year from Sudden Cardiac Arrest (SCA).
-Young athletes (ages 6-18) and college athletes (ages 19-25) suffer Sudden Cardiac Arrest (SCA) at a rate thought to be two to three times greater than their less-active peers.
+According to the American Heart Association approximately 7,000 active and apparently healthy young Americans die every year from Sudden Cardiac Arrest (SCA).

-Some colleges now require that their athletes undergo heart screenings as part of their pre-participation requirements.
+Some colleges now require that athletes undergo heart screenings as part of their pre-participation requirements.

 Getting your heart screened means knowing you have done everything possible to protect yourself from Sudden Cardiac Arrest.

 The International Olympic Committee (IOC) supports ECG screenings following the "Lausanne Recommendations".

 Heart screenings are now required for all players in the:

 - NFL (National Football League)